 We are pleased to present this year’s Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 This report is a snapshot of last year’s water quality.
 We are committed to providing you with information because informed customers are our best allies.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Water Drinking Hotline (800-426-4791).

 Where does my water come from?

 The water treatment plant is located outside of the Edwardsville city limits.
 Water is obtained from two well fields that draw water from the American Bottoms Underground Aquifer.
 The system has nine wells that have been drilled to an average depth of 114 feet.
 The water is filtered, softened, and disinfected.
 Water is pumped from the water treatment plant to the City and its bulk water customers through a network of water mains.
-Water pressure is maintained in the system by two elevated storage tanks and two ground-level storage tanks.
+Water pressures is maintained in the system by two elevated storage tanks and two ground-level storage tanks.
 The tanks are constructed of steel and concrete and have a combined volume of 3,420,000 gallons of water.
-In addition, the water treatment plant has one ground-level storage basins with a combined volume of 990,000 gallons of water.
+In addition, the water treatment plant has one ground-level storage basin with a volume of 990,000 gallons of water.